nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_sdk.rst

 ##############

 The Amazon Sidewalk solution from Nordic Semiconductor is based on the `nRF Connect SDK v2.3.0`_.
-In order to create a Sidewalk prototype, you need to use the following devices:

-* `nRF52840 DK`_ - for both Bluetooth LE and LoRa or FSK applications.
-* `Semtech SX1262MB2CAS eval board`_ - only for LoRa or FSK applications.

 You can set up your development environment by following one of the installation methods below: